What Grass Grows in Shade? 5 Best Shade Tolerant Grass Species

 The most common cultivar of St. Augustine grass is Floratam.
 It is widely found in the southern United States.
 However, it is not the most shade-resistant type to grow for such adverse conditions.

-Deprivation of light can show problematic symptoms such as thinning, disease attack, and stunted growth.
+Deprivation of light can show problematic symptoms such as thinning, disease attacks, and stunted growth.

 2. Zoysia Grass